Transl8 Documentation

 Transl8 is not English-centric.
 Any of the 34 supported languages can be used as either the source or target language.
 Translate Italian to Chinese, French to Arabic, Japanese to German, or any other combination.
 The AI translation engine handles all language pairs natively.
 Built-in AEC glossaries are available for 36 language pairs, with the AI system prompt providing AEC-domain intelligence for all other combinations.

 You can preview translations in multiple target languages before committing any changes.
-Switch between Spanish, Polish, and Japanese freely -- each translation is cached in the per-project database and recalled instantly with no additional API cost.
+Switch between Spanish, Polish, and Japanese freely — each translation is cached in the per-project database and recalled instantly.
 Only when you click Apply is the translated text written into the model.

 Regional Language Variants